- Reviewed on: 30 August 2018

-Malware is evolving faster than ever, but fortunately the latest generation of antivirus - or AV - is better equipped than ever to handle new threats.
+Malware is evolving faster than ever, but fortunately the latest generation of antivirus is better equipped than ever to handle new threats.

 Although the primary concern is to block malware so it doesn't install on your PC in the first place, there isn't an internet security suite made which is 100% effective.